maxdexh/generic-upper-bound/README.md

 any `&'a [&'b str]` where `'b: 'a` as input and this will also be more efficient (most of the time) due to the overhead from the inexact upper bound used for each concatenation (which will likely affect the final binary size).

+# MSRV
+MSRV is 1.78.
+This is to allow this crate to be used as a workaround the breaking change to `Freeze` that was introduced by that version.